 intentLedger.classifyFocusObservation(token) → .echoOf

-→ treat as confirmation, not a competing external focus.
+→ treat as confirmation, not an unrelated external focus change.

 8. workspaceManager.confirmManagedFocus commits .managedFocusConfirmed;